Skip to content

 dummy, action = request.path.split('/')

-# remove all keys from the current session
+# delete all keys in the current session

 session.clear()